jjmontesl/cubesviewer/README.md

 Requirements
 ------------

-CubesViewer requires a [Cubes Server](http://databrewery.org/cubes.html) 0.10.1 or later, configured and running, able to serve Cubes OLAP queries.
+CubesViewer requires a [Cubes Server](http://databrewery.org/cubes.html), configured and running, able to serve Cubes OLAP queries.

+* CubesViewer versions up to 0.9 support Cubes 0.10.x
+* Next CubesViewer version will be 0.10, supporting Cubes 1.0

 The application consists of two parts: